protobufjs/protobuf.js/README.md

   additionally prepends the length of the message as a varint.

 * **Message.decode**(reader: *Reader|Uint8Array*): *Message*<br />
   is a message specific decoder expecting a valid buffer.
-If required fields are missing, it throws a `protobuf.util.ProtocolError` with an `instance` property set to the so far decoded message - otherwise an `Error`.
+If required fields are missing, it throws a `util.ProtocolError` with an `instance` property set to the so far decoded message - otherwise an `Error`.
 The result is a runtime message.

   ```js
   try {